 Tables 3.3 to 3.6 provide a summary of the 2005 risk assessment for each of the water body types considered, e.g. river, lakes, coastal and transitional.
-Overall, 87% of the river water bodies in the District were classified as either At Risk or Probably At Risk.
-A total of 20 lake water bodies were classified as either At Risk or Probably at Risk in the ERBD and all of the transitional water bodies (12) within the ERBD were classified as either At Risk or Probably At Risk.
-Five of the eight coastal water bodies included within the ERBD were classified as either At Risk or Probably at Risk, comprising 52% of the coastal water body area.
+Sixty-three percent of the river water bodies in the IRBD (92.4% by area) were classified as At Risk or Probably At Risk.
+Some 39% of the lake water bodies in the RBD (80.9% by area), were At Risk or Probably At Risk.
+Within the RBD, 77.2% of the transitional water body area was classified as either At Risk or Probably at Risk.
+Last, 21.7% of the coastal water bodies in the IRBD (9.2% by area) were classified as either At Risk or Probably at Risk.
+Figure 3.3 provides a summary of the overall risk assessment.